By Blue Planet Network Posted on Mon 19 Apr 2010, over 14 years ago

 Lucas Lekwale, our project manager, is the NGO representative for the District Development Committee.
 In this role he heads up the planning committee at the district level which oversees all development issues in the entire district.
 In addition to receiving regular reports and requests from each community's Water Committee, Lucas makes regular visits to the well communities to ensure smooth operations.
 The Samburu Project sends a representative at least once per year to gather input regarding needs and future projects.

-By Tanzania Mission to the Poor and Disabled (PADI) Posted on Tue 20 Apr 2010, almost 14 years ago
+By Tanzania Mission to the Poor and Disabled (PADI) Posted on Tue 20 Apr 2010, over 14 years ago

 It seems you are doing a good work in supporting vulnerable people in Kenya but few thing need to be clarified.